 4. Questionable Quality

 Let me preface this by saying that there are some fantastic therapists who take insurance.
-Sometimes highly skilled therapists accept a few insurance clients on their caseload to fill less desirable times slots or sometimes they do it as a way to “give back” to society and offer high-quality services to those that wouldn’t be able to afford it any other way.
+Sometimes highly skilled therapists accept insurance clients as a way to “give back” to society and offer high-quality services to those that wouldn’t be able to afford it any other way.
 If you don’t know anything about insurance payouts (and why would you if you’re not a therapist or a doctor?), this last statement probably doesn’t make sense.
 Bear with me while I help clear that up and give you some rarely discussed insider info from the therapist’s perspective.

 The going rate for a great therapist in most major cities is between $150-$350 per session.
 Most insurance companies pay therapists between $40-$90 per session.
 This is a fraction of what therapists receive from private pay clients and it requires a lot more paperwork and time to get paid by insurance companies.
 Submitting insurance claims is time-consuming and confusing as is getting approved to be on insurance panels in the first place.
 Many therapists have to hire a billing professional to help them manage insurance claims and make sure they actually get paid.